joychen5069/ReadMe-Generator/README.md

 ## Questions

-If you see any improvements that can be made, please email me at 1.
-You can also visit my GitHub page at https://github.com/1 or visit the 2 page at f
+If you see any improvements that can be made, please email me at joy.
+You can also visit my GitHub page at https://github.com/joy or visit the hi page at s